 A performance on fragmentation of time and space that blurs the conventional distinctions between the ‘outside’ and the ‘inside’ of the aesthetic event

 Throughout unannounced, Avdal and Shinozaki, continue to draw attention to, and to imaginatively transform, the space(s) in which we find ourselves, by animating and making strange all elements of the theatre, from props and technical equipment, to sound and light.
 The center of the stage remains largely empty, while its margins and borders – its walls, floors, and curtains, and the wiring and other objects (such as props and personal items left behind by actors and technicians) – come to life.
 By highlighting the performativity of objects, the gestures and actions of the performers, and indeed those of the spectators, too, are put in relief.
 All elements of the theatre are explored for their materiality, their tactile qualities, and their texture.
 For a while, this performance, literally, leaves us in the dark.
-The performers, wielding small, portable projectors and torchlights move us through the building, focusing our gazes to its nooks and crannies, the smallest details, or the substructure of the theatrical environment.
+The performers move us in order to, focusing our gazes to its nooks and crannies, the smallest details, or the substructure of the theatrical environment.
 In the process, not only the characteristic darkness of the theatre auditorium becomes tangible, but also the ephemerality of the choreographic gesture, and the superficiality, speed, and temporality of the image (and of the theatrical event) are called into question.
 All throughout this mysterious journey, which is full of unexpected twists and turns, we are encouraged to re-position ourselves continuously, and to reconsider what and how we see.

 TANZ Magazine on unannounced: